Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 5) LDC, which covers a series of country-specific “EPA” (Economic Partnership Agreement) Rates

-U.S. origin goods have the WTO rate applied unless a lower Temporary Rate exists.
+U.S. origin goods have the WTO rate applied unless a lower Temporary Rate exists (e.g., U.S.-Japan Trade Agreement, phase 1).
 Japan assesses tariff duties on the c.i.f. (cost, insurance + freight) value at ad valorem (based on the value of the goods) or specific rates, and in a few cases, charges a combination of both.
-Japan's preferential system of tariffs grants lower or duty-free rates to products imported from developing countries.
+Japan’s preferential system of tariffs grants lower or duty-free rates to products imported from developing countries.

-A simplified tariff system for low-value freight valued at less than ¥200,000 (approximately $1,800 at ¥110/$1), such as small packages, simplifies determination of tariff rates.
-This system eliminates the time necessary to classify the product and its precise value, and minimizes customs broker charges.
+A simplified tariff system for low-value freight valued at less than ¥200,000 (approximately $1,887 at ¥106/$1), such as small packages, simplifies determination of tariff rates.
+This system eliminates the time necessary to classify the product and its precise value and minimizes customs broker charges.
 Importers can choose either the normal rate or the simple tariff, which could be higher or lower depending on the product.
+See this link.

 Japan Customs can provide advance rulings on tariff classification and duty rates.
 The Japan Customs website has information on Japan’s customs procedures, customs valuation system, import procedures, temporary admission procedures, refunds and duty drawback payments, as well as relevant customs forms.